Parcel-NExT/Parcel_NExT/Wiki/Libraries/Parcel Standard Libraries.md

 * Black Schole for European Put Option
 * Discouting Price with Risk Free Interest Rate

+## Hosting Services

+### WebSocket

+### HTTP/HTTPs

+Runs as background service.

+* Configure HTTP Server
+* Start Server
+* Stop Server

 ## Math and Foundational Computing

 For domain-oriented usages.

+### Fundamental Constants

+The fundamental constants must be provided to arbitrary accuracy!
+And we should provide default cached versions for commonly used accuracies (and those are mentioned in doc).
+The commonly reserved/cached accuracies are: 2 digits, 5 digits, 7 digits, 12 digits, 15 digits, 50 digits and 100 digits.

+* Pi
+* e
+* Golden ratio
+* Some other series (represented as rationals)

 ### Basic Excel Functions